Price-to-Sales Below 1 in Germany: 9.70% CAGR, +4.58% vs DAX Over 25 Years

 We screened XETRA-listed stocks for low price-to-sales ratios with qualifying margins and profitability, then backtested the resulting portfolio from 2000 to 2025.
-The strategy returned 10.74% annually vs 8.01% for the S&P 500, over 25 years and 100 quarterly periods.
-The Sharpe ratio of 0.408 was the highest of all 13 exchanges we tested globally.
+The strategy returned 9.70% annually vs 5.12% for the DAX, over 25 years and 100 quarterly periods.
+The Sharpe ratio is 0.368.
 The portfolio was never in cash.

 Contents